 I believe that Lithium was prescribed to help stabilize my energy, and I believe that it helped to do that for a time.
 I believe that the drawbacks to curtailing one’s emotional range of experience and expression long term are not researched or considered as much as they ought to be.
 In my personal experience, having been on Lithium for 13 years, I have found that it has been largely unnecessary as a long-term treatment.
 A few years ago, I decided that the health of my kidneys and integrity of my holistic self was too large of a risk for me to stay on it.
 I also knew from trying to go off of it unsuccessfully (became destabilized from stopping cold turkey), that I needed to be very careful, because I didn’t want to feel like I had felt, scared and unable to ground myself.
 So, I came up with a method.

 I don’t believe in the DSM as a healing tool.
 I believe it mainly is used to benefit insurance companies and create an air of stigma, as well as playing into a dependence on Western Psychiatry and Medicine in general.
 Note: I am talking here about diagnoses themselves and the culture of diagnosis as it relates to initiating an “us vs. them” mentality.
-I am not talking about the real and sometimes beneficial effect of medications—again, I think they can be useful for stabilizing in crisis, and I think people have the right to try treatments that they want to try, especially if they feel it works for them.
+I am not talking about the real and sometimes beneficial effect of medications—again, I think they have the potential to be useful for stabilizing in times of crisis, and I think people have the right to try treatments that they want to try, especially if they feel it works for them.
 Along these lines, I don’t believe in insurance companies as a part of any answer to the ails of society.
-I believe they are, at best, place markers as we journey into taking our health into our own hands and discover all of the things we could be doing for our health besides waiting for a cure or a fix for our symptoms or our sicknesses.
+I believe they are, at best, place markers as we journey into taking our health into our own hands and discover all of the things we could be doing for our health besides waiting for a cure or a fix for our symptoms or our challenging inner experiences.
 I don’t believe in the stubbornness of hospital culture to reinforce an imaginary wall between patient and provider.
 Not only can providers be patients and vice-versa, but the power dynamic of this imaginary difference only creates more suffering in the long run for those on both sides of the wall.
 I don’t believe in any of the aforementioned core structures in the business of my field.
 Yet, here I am.

 Here I am, working roughly 40 hours a week as a “health care professional,” who is, for all intents and purposes, forced to mask my experience as a person who has extensive knowledge of the other side—patient.
 I know both roles intimately.
 This would, to some, sound like a great position from which to help, and in many ways it is.
 However, my ability to help is drastically thwarted by the unspoken rule: a mental health worker cannot also openly be a mental health patient with a history of “mania,” and “suicide attempt,” (not to mention other symptoms such as “psychosis” or "borderline tendencies" though these are not my labels).
 I’m familiar with the repercussions of breaking a similar rule at previous jobs due to being transparent about a medical disability—a rare, lymphatic-vascular condition that is pervasive in my left leg.
 Twice in my job history, I’ve needed to speak with an ADA lawyer, fill out FMLA paperwork, only to be harshly and coldly reprimanded and, in one job, denied FMLA by my superiors.
 Both circumstances saw me choosing to leave because I felt the fight against the unethical and unlawful practices would only cause me more suffering and lead to a quicker immune-suppressed state, which is dangerous and can be easily fatal if I were to get an infection.
 These experiences taught me not to trust my superiors with my medical information, and certainly to view “Human Resources” as a general misnomer.
 Unfortunately, the lessons I learned at those jobs also indirectly reinforced the belief that I most likely can’t be transparent about my mental health diagnosis or experience either.
 Aside from this reinforcement, there is another, more insidious one of which I am constantly aware—silence.